-- WHPA-A: The area within a 100-metre radius from a wellhead, considered the most vulnerable area for groundwater intakes. - WHPA-B: The area within which the time of travel to the well (within the aquifer) is up to and including 2 years (excluding WHPA-A). - WHPA-C: The area within which the time of travel to the well (within the aquifer) is up to and including 5 years (excluding WHPA-A and WHPA-B). - WHPA-D: The area within which the time of travel to the well (within the aquifer) is up to and including 25 years (excluding WHPA-A, WHPA-B, and WHPA-C). - WHPA-E: This area is only delineated where a well is influenced by surface water (i.e., the well is considered GUDI groundwater under the direct influence of surface water).
+- · WHPA-A: The area within a 100-metre radius from a wellhead, considered the most vulnerable area for groundwater intakes. - WHPA-B: The area within which the time of travel to the well (within the aquifer) is up to and including 2 years (excluding WHPA-A). - WHPA-C: The area within which the time of travel to the well (within the aquifer) is up to and including 5 years (excluding WHPA-A and WHPA-B). - · WHPA-D: The area within which the time of travel to the well (within the aquifer) is up to and including 25 years (excluding WHPA-A, WHPA-B, and WHPA-C). - · WHPA-E: This area is only delineated where a well is influenced by surface water (i.e., the well is considered GUDI - groundwater under the direct influence of surface water).
 WHPA-E is delineated the same way as the IPZ-2 for a surface water intake from the point of interaction between the aquifer and the surface water body.
 If the point of interaction is not known, the WHPA-E is delineated from the point in the surface water body that is nearest to the well.

 Each IPZ and WHPA has a vulnerability score that reflects its vulnerability to contamination.
-Vulnerability scores are based on a comprehensive risk assessment process set out in the Technical Rules.
+Vulnerability scores are based on a comprehensive risk assessment process set out in the Technical Rules with 10 being the highest.
 Vulnerable areas and their corresponding vulnerability scores provide the basis for identifying where activities are or could be water quality threats.
-Most activities can only be considered significant threats if undertaken in the vulnerable area closest to the drinking water source (e.g., WHPA-A or IPZ-1).
-However, in some cases an activity can be a significant threat beyond these areas (e.g., DNAPLs can be a significant threat in WHPA-A, WHPA-B, WHPA-C, WHPA-E, IPZ-1, and IPZ-2).
+Most activities can only be considered significant threats if undertaken in the vulnerable area closest to the drinking water source with a vulnerability score of 8 or higher.
+The one exception is Dense Non-Aqueous Phase Liquids (DNAPLs) that can be a significant threat in WHPA-A, WHPA-B, WHPA-C, WHPA E, IPZ-1, and IPZ-2.